 Due to the drug’s potency and addictive qualities, physicians restrict fentanyl prescriptions for severe situations, such as terminal cancer patients.
 Fentanyl is typically prescribed to manage pain after surgery or to treat chronic pain.

-When prescribed, fentanyl is administered through an injection, transdermal patch or in lozenge form.
+When prescribed, fentanyl is administered through an injection, transdermal patch or lozenge form.
 However, fentanyl is also sold illegally as a powder.
 The powder form can be mixed in with heroin or cocaine products sold by drug dealers.
 This combination can lead to overdose, coma or death, especially when someone is unaware that their drug contains fentanyl.

 What Is Fentanyl Used For?